-Our overall investment portfolio is now €136m.
+Our overall investment portfolio is now €144m.
 This is a significant amount of money to seek some return on, however it is vital for the continued future of Croí Laighean that we do obtain as much return as we can.
 At present, the returns being offered on some demand deposit accounts are negative, we would basically be charged by other financial institutions for holding our money.
-Returns being offered only 4 years ago were 4%+, so the drop of nearly 400% on this would obviously have an impact on results.
+Unfortunately, given the global economic uncertainty, this is unlikely to change in the near future.